Set up alert actions

 Show triggered alerts in the Alert manager

-If you want to have the Alert manager keep records of the triggered alerts related to a particular alert configuration, select the List in Triggered Alerts checkbox.
-The Alert manager will keep records of triggered alerts for the duration specified in the Expiration field in the Alert configuration for the specified alert.
+If you want to have the Alert manager keep records of the triggered alerts related to a particular alert configuration, select the Show triggered alerts in Alert manager checkbox.
+The Alert manager will keep records of triggered alerts for the duration specified in the Expiration field on the Set Up Alert step of the Create Alert dialog box.

-For more information about the Alert manager and how to use it, see the "Review triggered alerts" topic in this manual.
+For more information about the Alert manager and how it is used, see the "Review triggered alerts" topic in this manual.

 Give tracked alerts a severity level